Chantell Brandt, Executive Coach of Fierce, Talks with Edward J. Beltran, of Pulse Experience Podcast

 In this podcast, the host covers:

-- What is the "anatomy of a relationship", and how can this concept improve professional and personal connection?

-- How does the Pulse app's use of biometrics help users identify sources of stress?
+- How does the Pulse app's use of biometrics help users "surgically" identify sources of stress?

-- Why is it so crucial for us to be aware of where our stress comes from/how it manifests?

-- What are some reasons for codependency in relationships, and how can that dynamic be shifted?

 - How did Brandt use Pulse to help her coachee get to the root of her stress?

-- How can putting boundaries in place help us cultivate healthier relationships?

-- After identifying that root cause of stress, how did Brandt move her coachee to action?
+- How can effective communication with a partner lead to lower stress levels?

 - Where do we go from here?
-Post-coaching session, how has the coachee moved forward with challenging conversations with the help of Pulse?
+Post-coaching session, how has the coachee moved forward with making changes in her professional life with the help of Pulse?

 About the Podcast Guest